 Pupils having music lessons see their music teacher on a weekly basis,the number of lessons being dependent on the length of the term.
 The timetable rotates weekly and teachers will be as flexible as they can be during the time they are in school.
 Some teachers are happy to start lessons early, before the school day or teach after school.

 Lessons will be made up in the event of teacher absence for whatever reason, often performance.
 (As a matter of goodwill, in the event of pupil absence for sickness or other school activities, we do all we can to make up any missed lessons.)
-We offer 20 minute or 30 minute individual lessons, 10 per term.
+We offer 20 minute or 30 minute individual lessons.
 The cost of lessons is enclosed on the application form.